hujingzzz/ainews/_posts/2025-06-26-google-little-language-lessons.md

 ---
 layout: post
-title: Google Launch “At the end of the day,Little Language LessonsI'm not sure what I'm talking about.Small language coursesI'm not sure what I'm talking about.Let people use their daily scenes for language practice at all times.
+title: Google introduces "Little Language Lessons" (Little Language Course) to enable people to practice their language at any time or place on a daily basis.
 date: 2025-06-26 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/google-little-language-lessons_1.jpg